-Esthetics Future Professionals must wear BLACK SCRUBS or BLACK LAB COAT, clean and free of stains or tears, including jackets.
-Shorts are acceptable (no spandex or exercise wear) if they are knee length and worn with the Black Lab Coat or Scrubs top.

-- 2. Shoes must be all black, professional, and comfortable for all students.
-Tennis shoes are acceptable as long as they are ALL BLACK. - 3.
+- Esthetics Future Professionals must wear BLACK SCRUBS or BLACK LAB COAT, clean and free of stains or tears, including jackets.
+Shorts are acceptable (no spandex or exercise wear) if they are knee length and worn with the Black Lab Coat or Scrubs top. - 2.
+Shoes must be professional and comfortable for all students.
+Tennis shoes are acceptable. - 3.
 Hair must be clean and styled prior to arriving at school.
 Hair must be pulled back for clinic. - 4.
-Cosmetics should be applied prior to arriving at school, unless directed otherwise by Learning Leader. - 5.
-Must always have name tags on.
+Cosmetics should be applied prior to arriving at school, unless directed otherwise by Learning Leader.

+5. Must always have name tags on.
 If you lost it then you must purchase one at the service desk for \$3.00 and if you want a lanyard its additional \$4.00.